Talking Points: Yinka Shonibare

 Show me what you see

-A collection of imagery and sources designed to stimulate conversation around the work of Marela Zacarías.
+A collection of sources and imagery to explore the work of Tomoko Kawao.

 Please note that this page contains links to external websites and has videos from external websites embedded.
 At the time of creating, AccessArt checked all links to ensure content is appropriate for teachers to access.
 However external websites and videos are updated and that is beyond our control.